microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 - Create, open, and save Jupyter Notebooks
 - Work with Jupyter code cells
-- View, inspect, and filter variables using the Variable Explorer and Data Viewer
+- View, inspect, and filter variables using the Variable Explorer and Data Wrangler
 - Connect to a remote Jupyter server
 - Debug a Jupyter Notebook